 When applying policy gradient techniques, MAML and ME define different surrogate cost functions and access different computational oracles.
 MAML uses the estimation of the gradient and Hessian of the cost function, whereas ME uses an approximate solution of an inner optimization problem via a first-order oracle.
 The inner loop accuracy parameter appears in the convergence guarantee, thereby providing the user with explicit control over the quality of the solution.
-Complied with this theoretical intuition, recent studies have shown that ME provides a better empirical performance than MAML in multi-task setups \cite{MTT-SL-CAU:23,CTD-NT-JN:20,toghani2023first}.
+Complied with this theoretical intuition, recent studies have shown that ME allows for a better empirical performance than MAML in multi-task setups \cite{MTT-SL-CAU:23,CTD-NT-JN:20,toghani2023first}.

 This work investigates uncertain linear control systems within the LQR framework, applying meta-learning to handle uncertainties.
 We introduce a meta-policy estimation method using an ME-based framework \cite{toghani2023first} tailored for the LQR in both model-free and model-based settings to facilitate flexible policy initialization for rapid adaptation to new realizations of the uncertain system.
 Our setup is motivated by the challenges a control system may encounter due to uncertainties rather than having to perform multiple LQR tasks.
 However, both these scenarios result in a similar underlying framework where the cost incurred by any given policy varies due to changing realizations of the uncertainties or a change in the LQR task.
 Hence, it is possible to use the approaches presented for both settings interchangeably.